Helsinki-Genomic-Graph-Database/HGGD/README.md

 [Working hours](https://docs.google.com/spreadsheets/d/1jQ1yPn0-mzYhNJW9QTR2Ywo7aS68i67zV4ff8tXcJfQ/edit#gid=2009419284) 9.00-15.00 in DK107 unless otherwise agreed.

 Daily scrum every day at 9.00.
-Client meetings (Sprint review) Mondays at 10.00, retrospectives and next sprint planning after the meeting.
+Client meetings (Sprint review) on Mondays at 10.00 (from sprint 3 onwards client meetings will be on Thursdays at 10), retrospectives and next sprint planning after the meeting.

 Everything documented in English.